n6ls0n/learn-opengl-playground/README.md

 - The process is:
     1. Enable stencil writing
-    2. Set the stencil op to GL_ALWAYS beofr drawing the (to be outlined) objects, updating the stencil buffer with 1s wherever the object's fragments are rendered
+    2. Set the stencil op to GL_ALWAYS before drawing the (to be outlined) objects, updating the stencil buffer with 1s wherever the object's fragments are rendered
     3. Render the objects
     4. Disable stencil writing and depth testing
     5. Scale each of the objects by a small amount